 The Elizabeth S. Leite Scholarship is for applicants that are receiving tuition assistance from an outside source that will only provide partial tuition coverage.
-Examples of such programs would be Vocational Rehabilitation, TAA and GI Bill.
+Examples of such programs would be Vocational Rehabilitation, TAA and GI Bill®.
 Award amounts for the Elizabeth S. Leite Scholarship will vary depending on the amount received from outside sources.
 Applications for the Elizabeth S. Leite Scholarship are available from the Financial Aid Office.
-The applicant must be enrolled and have all outside funding sources processed.
-The Elizabeth S. Leite Scholarship is a tuition reduction and is contingent upon maintaining a minimum grade point average of 2.0.
-If the student does not complete the program, the scholarship amount will be prorated based on the time attended.
+The applicant must be enrolled and have all outside funding sources processed to receive this tuition reduction (non-cash scholarship) The Elizabeth S. Leite Scholarship is a tuition reduction and is contingent upon maintaining a minimum grade point average of 2.0.
+If the student does not complete the program, the scholarship amount will be null and void.